bsed/rotator/README.md

-# Echo logger with rotatar
+# Echo logger with rotator

 ## Usage